 Shoulder resurfacing is a more conservative surgical procedure than total shoulder replacement and is associated with fewer complications.
 A shoulder resurfacing doctor in New York City (NYC, Staten Island, Jersey City) will typically offer the procedure to relatively young, active people as a way to relieve chronic shoulder pain caused by bone or joint diseases.

 People who ultimately have shoulder resurfacing surgery usually experience chronic shoulder pain due to problems at the glenohumeral joint.
 They may have stiffness at the shoulder joint that makes moving the arm difficult or painful.
-In most cases, a shoulder resurfacing surgeon will use the procedure as a treatment for osteoarthritis, rheumatoid arthritis, or posttraumatic arthritis.
+In most cases, a shoulder resurfacing surgeon will use the procedure as a treatment for osteoarthritis or posttraumatic arthritis.
 Shoulder resurfacing is also used to treat a condition called avascular necrosis.
 In avascular necrosis, blood does not flow properly to the upper arm bone, causing bone tissue to die.

 Your local shoulder resurfacing doctor (New York City, Jersey City, Staten Island) will take a thorough history and perform a detailed physical evaluation to determine the cause of your chronic shoulder pain.
 The physician will order certain radiographic tests such as an X-ray or MRI of the shoulder.
 Your shoulder resurfacing doctor may prescribe nonsurgical, conservative therapies before moving on to shoulder resurfacing or total shoulder replacement.
 However, if you have already tried conservative therapies and these have failed, it is more likely for your shoulder resurfacing surgeon to recommend surgical treatment for your shoulder pain.

 Three orthopedic surgery procedures can be used to treat chronic shoulder pain: